konveyor/konveyor.github.io/content/Move2Kube/Tutorials/runNonInteractively.md

           "9080":
             urlpath: /java-maven
 ```
-Every time Move2Kube goes to ask a question, it first checks the config file to see if it has already been answered using the question's ID.
-If the ID is not present in the config file, Move2Kube will usually ask the user for the answer meaning we can provide the answer to any question by storing it in the config file.
+Every time Move2Kube goes to ask a question, it first checks the config file to see if it has already been answered using the question ID.
+If the ID is not present in the config file, Move2Kube will usually ask the user for the answer meaning the answer to any question can be provided by storing it in the config file.

 4. Run the transform again with the generated config file.